elliottbolzan/SLogo/DESIGN.md

 - When the user presses `Enter`, the **Console** calls `parse(String string)` (in CLASSNAME) using the user's input.
 - The `parse(String string)` method returns a **Command** object to the **Console**.
 - Simultaneously, the command is added to the environment's history.
-HOW
+This is done by the `public void addHistory();` command, which appends the command to the end of the history list of commands.
 - The `execute()` method (in **Command**) is called on the **Command** object from the **Console**.
-- From the `execute()` method, the destination point for the turtle is computed from the current point (obtained using `Point getTurtleLocation()` (in CLASSNAME) and the 50 pixel advance.
+- From the `execute()` method, the destination point for the turtle is computed from the current point (obtained using `Point getTurtleLocation()` (in `public class Turtle`) and the 50 pixel advance.
 The `moveTo(Point point)` method (in **TurtleDisplay**) is called with the new destination.
+The position of the Turtle is updated in the `public class Turtle` by setting the position `public void setPosition()` of the turtle to the current position plus 50.
 - The user sees the turtle move to its new point, leaving behind a trail.

 More use cases follow, two for each API.